JustMCW/Music-can-weep/README.md

 A discord music bot made by MCW

 ## Main features :
+  - communicate with the bot with text command and buttons
   - play music from youtube, soundcloud url
   - play music from search keyword
   - pausing, resuming